-Based on this major conclusion, government agents would need to adjust in their usage of the word 'economic development' by trying to differentiate development from mere widening of national products.
-Reasonable enough to know that increase in population goes with shift in population pattern, thereby, resulted to increase in size of each of the population classification.
-Because of this, ordinarily, Gross Domestic Products should increase because as population increases people produced more and consumed more as well.
-Therefore, it is not necessarily mean that increment in the Gross Domestic Products implies economic development.
-Economic development would reduce poverty incidence, unemployment rate and, inequality.
+Based on this major conclusion, government agents would need to adjust in their usage of the word 'economic 237 development' by trying to differentiate development from mere widening of national products.
+Reasonable enough 238 to know that increase in population goes with shift in population pattern, thereby, resulted to increase in size of 239 each of the population classification.
+Because of this, ordinarily, Gross Domestic Products should increase because 240 as population increases people produced more and consumed more as well.
+Therefore, it is not necessarily mean 241 242 that increment in the Gross Domestic Products implies economic development.
+Economic development would 243 reduce poverty incidence, unemployment rate and, inequality.

-If the poor countries do not want to remain poor, appropriateness in their definition of terms, need to be taken into consideration.
-So that development variables can be rightly targeted, since the poor countries were poor and remained poor because of inappropriate and damaging government policies (Meier, 2001), and calling Gross Domestic Products widening as development is a tantamount inappropriateness that actually encourages damaging of government policies.
+244 If the poor countries do not want to in their definition of terms, need to be taken into consideration.
+So that development variables can be rightly targeted, since the poor countries were poor and remained poor because of 245 inappropriate and damaging government policies (Meier, 2001), and calling Gross Domestic Products widening 246 as development is a tantamount inappropriateness that actually encourages damaging of government policies.
+247 towards the right variables, realising that economic development has not been in place.
+This study recommends 250 further investigation by assessing the impact of unearned income, which may make a country to widening her 251

-Developing countries need to start using appropriate concept in the light of this study to express their figures, so that, the masses can confide in the government policies and declaration once again; and even help in targeting towards the right variables, realising that economic development has not been in place.
-This study recommends further investigation by assessing the impact of unearned income, which may make a country to widening her GDP without economic development when the income circulation is restricted systematically.
+Developing countries need to start using appropriate concept in the light of this study to express their figures, 248 so that, the masses can confide in the government policies and declaration once again; and even help in targeting 249

+GDP without economic development when the income circulation is restricted systematically.
+252